 Comparative Christian Studies

-Are you interested in learning more about the numerous doctrines of Christianity that have divided the faith over the centuries?
-Have you ever wondered why a faith that shares the same holy text and calls for a United body of adherents has been so broken down?
+Are you interested in learning more about the various doctrines of Christianity that have divided the faith over the centuries?
+Have you ever wondered why a faith that shares the same holy text and calls for a United body of adherents is so broken down?

 - Signup At this Link on Learndesk.Us and join Lee Anthony for the Introductory class Comparative Christian Studies.